Nikon D5600 vs D7000

-The Nikon D5600 and the Nikon D7000 are two digital cameras that were revealed to the public, respectively, in November 2016 and September 2010.
+The Nikon D5600 and the Nikon D7000 are two digital cameras that were officially introduced, respectively, in November 2016 and September 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D5600 has a resolution of 24 megapixel, whereas the D7000 provides 16.1 MP.
+The D5600 has a resolution of 24 megapixels, whereas the D7000 provides 16.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7000 is notably larger (15 percent) than the Nikon D5600.
 Moreover, the D7000 is substantially heavier (68 percent) than the D5600.
 It is noteworthy in this context that the D7000 is splash and dust-proof, while the D5600 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Nikon D5600»||124 mm||97 mm||70 mm||465 g||970||n||Nov 2016||699||Nikon D5600|

 |Nikon D7000«||132 mm||105 mm||77 mm||780 g||1050||Y||Sep 2010||1,499||Nikon D7000|